Meeting Minutes

 Presiding: Beth Lonnquist

-Present: Beth Lonnquist, Jim Bergeron, Fred Lanyon, Kevin Guy
+Present: Beth Lonnquist, Jim Bergeron, Frank Chuba, Kevin Guy, Bill Griffith

 New Business:

-The next regularly scheduled meeting will be at 1900 on Monday, 11 September 2017 at the Tri Lakes Cares, 235 Jefferson Street, Monument, Colorado. .
+The next regularly scheduled meeting will be at 1900 on Monday, 12 March 2018 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.

 Respectfully submitted,